dansmyers/ProgrammingAndSoftwareDevelopment/4-Classes_and_Objects/Deliverables/README.md

 *Some people take this stuff really seriously.*

 Read through the description in the `Deliverables` directory.
 Your job is to complete the `Life` class, which will include all of the logic needed to implement the simulation.
-The `Life` project includes a driver class named `RunLife` that implements four automated patterns.
+The `Life` project includes a driver class named `RunLife` that implements four automated testing patterns.

 - A simple three-square blinker that alternates between vertical and horizontal
 - A glider, the iconic Life pattern that walks diagonally across the grid
 - A more complex flashing pattern
 - **Gosper's Glider Gun**, a pattern that produces an infinite stream of gliders.
 The Gun is named after Bill Gosper, who created it in 1970, winning $50 from
 John Conway for discovering the first Life pattern that could produce an infinite number of living cells.

-Don't modify `RunLife`, but you may want to look at it to understand how it uses the `Life` class.
+I'll use `RunLife` to test your code.
+If each pattern displays and evolves correctly, then you'll get full credit.
+Don't modify `RunLife`, but you should look at it to understand how it uses the `Life` class.

 ### Number One Jams